bata24/gef/docs/FAQ.md

 - If the issue is related to kernel debugging, please also provide your environment files (such as `run.sh`, `bzImage`, etc.) or information on where they can be obtained.

 ## Is it okay to fork and modify?
-Yes.
-However, please follow the license.
+Yes, please follow the license terms and preserve copyright and attribution notices.

 # Other Memo (Japanese)